 The parts of the hydrangea plant used medicinally are the dried root, rhizome and leaves.

 The parts of the hydrangea plant used medicinally are the dried root, rhizome, and leaves.
-Used for hundreds of years in folk medicine by the Cherokee Native Americans and colonial era settlers, hydrangea root was used for the treatment of urinary tract infections in the bladder and kidneys, wounds, prostate disorders and other health concerns.
+Used for hundreds of years in folk medicine by the Cherokee Native Americans and colonial-era settlers, hydrangea root was used for the treatment of urinary tract infections in the bladder and kidneys, wounds, prostate disorders, and other health concerns.

-Important Health Benefits of Hydrangea Root
+Significant Health Benefits of Hydrangea Root

 Hydrangea is a lithotrophic, diuretic, and tonic herb.
 Lithotrophic herbs are known for their action against stones.
 As a diuretic, hydrangea may help increase urine flow.
 Traditional healers have long-credited hydrangea in its support of kidney function by helping waste removal and hormone secretion.

 Historically, hydrangea was used in various ways.
 Published research shows that this plant’s nutritional health benefits include the following.